jublslee/multiFidelityNN/README.md

 Finally, we feed our neural network architecture our prepared data and measure the MSE of: (1) low-fidelity function, (2) high-fidelity function, (3) the real data (high-fidelity model) against the validation data set.

 In summary, this project involves a systematic approach to leverage multi-fidelity data aggregation using neural networks for predicting quantities of interest; specifically, data generated from reaction diffusion equations.
 The application of this methodology to reaction-diffusion equations provides a practical and illustrative context for exploring the capabilities and benefits of this approach in real-world scenarios such as in understanding spatial patterns in dynamic systems utilizing a combination of mathematical framework and a fine neural network architecture.

+## Part 2: Datasets

+source (download link and associated paper(s) offering the dataset(s)) differences between the train and validation subsets, which you think are important from your project point of view number of distinct objects/subjects represented in the data, number of samples per object/subject (if applies) brief characterization of samples: resolution, sensors used, ambient conditions, sampling frequency for audio, etc. (whichever applies) attach a few data samples (if possible) to your report to illustrate what type of data goes to each subset.